PePires58/EscolaDeSoftware_Autorizador_LambdaAuthorizer/README.md

 <hr/>

-# Escola de Software - Authorizer - Login Authorizer
+# Escola de Software - Authorizer - Lambda Authorizer

 This repository contains a lambda authorizer for permissions validation of the users logged on escola de software which is send a token to lambda in order to verify it.
 Therefore, contains the infrastructure template  and CI/CD.